-Food that is great-tasting, nutrient-dense, and satisfying is an important part of a healthy lifestyle.
-Recently, however, new alternatives to animal protein are making a big splash on the market, these include vegetarian and vegan meat substitutes, AKA fake meat.
+Nutrient-dense, whole foods are part of a healthy lifestyle.
+Recently, however, new alternatives to animal protein are disrupting market.
+These include vegetarian and vegan meat substitutes, AKA fake meat.

-These faux meats, usually used for vegetarian “hamburgers,” have been popularized nationwide on fast-food restaurant menus as an alternative to burgers made with ground beef.
-I was a vegetarian myself for 27 years, so I can understand why this fake meat could be appealing.
-Yet, now I know that my meat-free diet relied on foods including gluten and dairy that wreaked havoc on my body.
+Fast-food chains have popularized these faux meats nationwide, offering them as an alternative to ground beef burgers.
+I was a vegetarian for 27 years, so I can understand why this fake meat appeals to some.
+Yet, now I know that my meat-free diet relied on foods, including gluten and dairy, that wreaked havoc on my body.

-They’re a much better alternative than the faux meat from companies such as Impossible™ Foods and Beyond Beef™.
+Real meat is a much better alternative than faux meat from companies such as Impossible™ Foods and Beyond Beef™.
 Let me explain why.

 A juicy burger may not sound appealing to someone who doesn’t eat meat.
-However, that’s not the audience companies such as Impossible™ foods are hoping to satisfy.
-They’re targeting omnivores who want to reduce their meat consumption1 — whether for environmental or personal reasons — and have turned to “plant-based” foods.
+However, that’s not the audience companies such as Impossible™ Foods hope to satisfy.
+They’re targeting omnivores who want to reduce their meat consumption and try vegan meat (1) — whether for environmental or personal reasons — and have turned to “plant-based” foods.

-Many people believe that fake meat can be healthier than real meat.
+Many people believe that vegan meat can be healthier than real meat.
 However, that is not the case.
-When it comes to food, if you can’t pronounce it and it’s not found in nature, you don’t want to eat it.
+When it comes to food, if you can’t pronounce an ingredient and it doesn’t exist in nature, you probably shouldn’t eat it.

 The Problems With These Alternatives